 Funny Skits for Kids

 Here is a compilation of skits for kids.
 The list has both long and short skit examples.
 These can be also used as skit ideas for school.

 1) A group of kids is playing ‘telephone.’
 One kid tells the next person, “You’re really ugly.”
 The line goes all the way around until it gets back to the first kid and he’s asked what the message is.
 He repeats what he originally heard: “You’re really u-u-u-g-l-y!”

-2) A man walks up to the front of the line at the coffee shop and tries to order a grande mocha, but he can’t remember what it’s called so he starts making noises like a cow.
+2) Here is a skit for kids which never fails to make kids laugh.
+A man walks up to the front of the line at the coffee shop and tries to order a grande mocha, but he can’t remember what it’s called so he starts making noises like a cow.
 The barista says, “Moo?”
 The man laughs and tells her that’s it.

 3) A group of kids is playing in the backyard when one of them suggests they should go down to the park and play on the swings.
 The other kids tell him there’s a mean old woman who lives next to the playground and she chases after anyone who tries to play on her swings.
 So all afternoon they try to come up with ways to get over to the park without her seeing them.

 4) A man walks into a store to buy some new shoes.
 The young salesman who’s helping him looks up and tells him that his mom was just in here buying some shoes too.
 Then he starts talking to the man about how his mom buys everything for him and he doesn’t like her choice.
 He soon realizes that she’s standing right behind them, embarrassed that her son is telling this story about her.